Sewing Frequently Asked Questions

-If on a tight budget then you may want to choose TC-200 or TC-212, which are both good, solid hymos at a low price point.
+If on a tight budget then you may want to choose something like TC-1186 which is a good, solid hymo at a lower price point.

 If bespoke, then we highly recommend our premium Italian hymos, since they are made with better quality fibers, and with more attention to detail.
 Some of them are also balanced, and some washed and dried under the Italian sun!